opencog/atomspace/README.md

 =================

 <!--
+XXX FIXME find the correct IP addr.
 master:
 [![Build Status](http://61.92.69.39:8080/buildStatus/icon?job=ci-atomspace-master)](http://61.92.69.39:8080/job/ci-atomspace-master)
 stable:
 [![Build Status](http://61.92.69.39:8080/buildStatus/icon?job=ci-atomspace-stable)](http://61.92.69.39:8080/job/ci-atomspace-stable)
 -->

-The OpenCog AtomSpace is a knowledge representation (KR) database and the associated query/reasoning engine to fetch and manipulate that data, and perform reasoning on it.
-Data is represented in the form of graphs, and more generally, as hypergraphs; thus the AtomSpace is a kind of graph database, the query engine is a general graph re-writing system, and the rule-engine is a generalized rule-driven inferencing system.
-The vertices and edges of a graph, known as "Atoms", are used to represent not only "data", but also "procedures"; thus, many graphs are executable programs as well as data structures.
+The OpenCog AtomSpace is an in-RAM knowledge representation (KR) database, an associated query engine and graph-re-writing system, and a rule-driven inferencing engine that can apply and manipulate sequences of rules to perform reasoning.
+It is a layer that sits on top of ordinary distrbuted (graph) databases, providing a large variety of advanced features not otherwise available.

 The AtomSpace is a platform for building Artificial General Intelligence (AGI) systems.
 It provides the central knowledge representation component